Notes

 Dark.
 Dust and pale spores swirl.

 - It lurches down the stairs, falling.
 It takes fall damage.
-Those climbing the stairs are struck by it, taking the same fall damage + contracting mycosis, if they do not dodge.
+Those climbing the stairs get struck by it, taking the same fall damage + contracting mycosis, if they do not dodge.

-Attempting to turn it causes a heavy blade, like from a paper cutter, to fall from the doorframe over the hand, potentially severing fingers.
+Trap: Attempting to turn the handle causes a heavy blade, like from a paper cutter, to fall from the doorframe over the hand.
 Roll Perception against surprise in order to get a chance to dodge it.
-It deals 7 slashing damage to the hand.
+Deals 2d4 S to the hand.

 FLOOR FOUR